Field Sobriety Tests

 CHOOSE OUR DUI LAWYERS IF YOU WERE ARRESTED!

 Having the right attorney that is trained to look for mistakes made by the officer is critical in your defense.
 Here at Blevins & Hong, P.C. our attorneys have been trained in the NHTSA Standards of DUI Detection and Field Sobriety Testing.
 Mr. Blevins has performed hundreds of FSTs on intoxicated drivers while serving a police officer in Georgia and a Military Police officer in the U.S. Army.
 He has real world training to assist you in your case.

-To attain the best DUI attorney in Cobb County and Atlanta, give our office a call today.
+Have any questions regarding field sobriety tests?
+Call the best DUI attorney in Cobb County and Atlanta, give our office a call today.

 CONTACT BLEVINS & HONG